 - Empty high-temperature water into the glass through the filter.
 Pour until the bottom piece of the filter is immersed in hot water.
 At that point, if you are using a tea bag, dip it into a cup of water specifically.

-- Take the filter away (or the teabag) in 2-3 minutes and take a sip to check if this is how strong you might want it to be.
+- Remove the filter (or the teabag) in 2-3 minutes, then take a sip to see if this is how strong you want it.
 If you make this for another person, use a spoon to check the flavor!

 - Soak again for 30 seconds if you feel the tea should be more grounded.